Lucy Kennedy Miller: Legacy

 In a December 1919 address to the Allegheny Women's Suffrage Party, Mrs. Nathaniel Spear, the party's treasurer, announced that the League of Women Citizens of Pennsylvania (forerunner of the League of Women Voters of Pennsylvania) had established the Lucy Kennedy Miller Fund in recognition of the key role Miller had played in securing the right to vote for women in Pennsylvania:

 "It was voted to raise in Pennsylvania an endowment fund to be known as the Lucy Kennedy Miller fund.
 The income from this fund will be administered by three trustees.
 Mrs. Miller, as long as she lives, will be one of these trustees.
 During Mrs. Miller's term as state chairman the two remaining trustees will be elected by the state board….
-The income from the Lucy Kennedy Miller fund will in no case be applied to overhead expenses, nut will be used for special educational and propaganda work undertaken by the League of Women Citizens.
+The income from the Lucy Kennedy Miller fund will in no case be applied to overhead expenses, but will be used for special educational and propaganda work undertaken by the League of Women Citizens.

 The Allegheny County delegation present at Philadelphia voted to raise a minimum of $2,000 as their contribution to this fund….
 Mrs. Miller was deeply touched by the action of the convention and was greatly delighted that the recognition of her service took the broad form of an endowment fund."